SubramanyaKS/Weather-app/README.md

 # ⛈ Weather App using React JS

-This is Simple Weather App which gives information of weather details of particular city across the world.
+A Simple Weather App which gives information of weather details of particular city across the world using API

 #### API